-Ladies First it was released on Netflix on the International Women’s Day.
-It is the India’s first Netflix Original Documentary.
-The film is made by Shaana Levy and Uraaz Bahl.
-The documentary has been executive produced by two time Oscar and Emmy award winning filmmaker Sharmeen Obaid-Chinoy.
-Netflix will be releasing the film globally on its streaming service to viewers in over 190 countries, and it will be subtitled in multiple languages.
+Ladies First was released on Netflix on the International Women’s Day.
+It is India’s first Netflix Original Documentary.
+The film made by Shaana Levy and Uraaz Bahl has been executive produced by two time Oscar and Emmy award winning filmmaker Sharmeen Obaid-Chinoy.
+Netflix will be releasing the film globally on its streaming service to viewers in over 190 countries.
+It will also have subtitles in multiple languages.

-The Documentary short tells the inspirational story of Deepika Kumari.
-Who, as a girl born on the roadside to abject poverty in rural India, went in search of food, stumbled upon archery.
-Within four years became the number one archer in the world.
+The documentary short tells the inspirational story of Deepika Kumari.
+Who, as a girl born on the roadside to abject poverty in rural India, went in search of food and stumbled upon archery.
+Within four years she became the number one archer in the world.
 Watch the trailer here:

 The filmmakers document Deepika’s path to the Rio 2016 Olympics.
 Having to overcome the obstacles of a repressive system, she strives to achieve her dream of becoming the first Indian woman to win an Olympic Gold Medal.
-Talent in every country is evenly distributed amongst gender; but opportunities are unfortunately not.
-In India, we have squandered the unrealized talents of millions of young girls.
-We hope Deepika’s story can help shatter India’s tragedy of small expectations for girls and put Ladies First.
+Talent in every country is evenly distributed amongst gender.
+But opportunities are unfortunately not.
+In India, they have squandered the unrealized talents of millions of young girls.
+The filmmakers hope Deepika’s story can help shatter India’s tragedy of small expectations for girls and put ladies first.

 “Sports has taught me an important lesson to never give up and keep fighting no matter what.”